 - metabolic processes that allow your body to transform food into energy

 - overall body temperature

 The ANS has two main components: the sympathetic and parasympathetic divisions.
 Each division is responsible for different bodily functions.

-So even though most ANS functions are involuntary, you can control some of your ANS processes by doing deep breathing exercises.
+Even though most ANS functions are involuntary, you can control some of your ANS processes by doing deep breathing exercises.

 There are a lot of different breathing exercises out there, but they may not all be the right choice for you.

-- A cardiac specialist.
-If you have a condition that affects your heart or bloodstream, a cardiac expert can guide you through the benefits of breathing for your heart.
+- A cardiac specialist: If you have a condition that affects your heart or bloodstream, a cardiac expert can guide you through the benefits of breathing for your heart.

-- A licensed fitness professional.
-If you just want to use breathing for daily stressors, talk to a personal trainer or yoga teacher, or go to the gym and learn the best breathing exercises for your health and fitness.
+- A licensed fitness professional: If you just want to use breathing for daily stressors, talk with a certified personal trainer or yoga teacher.
+If you have a gym membership, you can usually find a personal trainer there.

 - Don’t worry if you’re not doing it right or enough.
 This may just cause additional stress.